 - Install Print Tracking Software

-When you use print tracking software, you'll know exactly the types of jobs and the volume of prints each printer is doing, versus what you believe it’s doing.
+When you use print tracking software, you'll know exactly the types of jobs and the volume of prints each printer is taking on.
 The data provided by print tracking software will help you determine areas for improvement.

 - Initiate an MPS Program